pulsar-edit/pulsar/CONTRIBUTING.md

 * **Specify the name and version of the OS you're using.**

 ### Your First Code Contribution
+#### This section is unrelated to Pulsar, and needs to be updated and/or removed.
 Unsure where to begin contributing to Atom?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.